 Founded in 1999 and led by Joseph and Mardi Smith, JMS Architects uses sustainable practices to design residential, offices, retail, restaurants, and other commercial projects.
 Their homes are regularly featured on the annual AIA San Antonio home tour, and they were recently a finalist for the HGTV Outdoor Awards.
 The firm’s work has been featured in Home Design & Decor, San Antonio Magazine, and other publications.
 Joseph Smith, the firm’s lead architect, is a LEED Accredited designer.
 He graduated from the University of Texas at Arlington with a bachelor’s degree in architecture.
 Mardi Smith, the firm’s president, graduated from UT Arlington with a degree in interior design.

-JMS Architects designed a breathtaking 4,200-square foot home, “11 Tilbury Lane,” in a northside neighborhood.
-Made with metal panels, steel frames, and native stone, like all the best upscale custom homes in San Antonio, the Tilbury Lane project features an amazing indoor-outdoor plan, a hidden courtyard, and large windows looking out on a pool area.
-Another one of JMS Architects’ beautiful, open, and sunny custom homes is the Cheslyn Residence, a stone-and-glass contemporary gem that has elegant slanted roofs with wood-panelled overhangs, a tall stone entryway, and long rectangular black steel-framed windows.
+JMS Architects designed a breathtaking 4,200 square foot home, “11 Tilbury Lane,” in a northside neighborhood.
+Made with metal panels, steel frames, and native stone—like many upscale custom homes in San Antonio—the Tilbury Lane project features an amazing indoor-outdoor plan, a hidden courtyard, and large windows looking out on a pool area.
+Another one of JMS Architects’s beautiful, open, and sunny custom homes is the Cheslyn Residence, a stone-and-glass contemporary gem that has elegant slanted roofs with wood-paneled overhangs, a tall stone entryway, and long rectangular black steel-framed windows.
 The main living areas open onto a large pool and shady patio area for outdoor living and entertaining.

 Global Award for Sustainable Architecture,

 311 Third Street #200, San Antonio, TX 78205